hassanmash/Angular-communication-Demo/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+## To run the app

+1. install json-server (quick and easy way to create API), use command:  `npm install --save json-server`
+2. Create a .json file anywhere in the application and put some sample JSON data inside it.
+In this case you will find `data.json` in app folder
+3. Start json server from cmd `node_modules\.bin\json-server src/app/data.json`

+This starts up at port 3000 and reads resource name from file and hosts it as RESTful